ruomeiw/Portfolio/CritiquebyDesign.md

 _Student, early 20s_
 > This is more unambiguous, straightforward, interactive, and simple to read!
 But there are too many similar genres like "Album Rock", "Hard Rock", and "Country Rock".

-From all the suggestions, I created my final visualization.
+Taking all the suggestions into account, I created my final visualization.

 ## Final Data Visualization
 <div class="flourish-embed flourish-chart" data-src="visualisation/11832583"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I did more data cleaning to combine the similar music genres, now the genres are much more consolidated.
+I did more data cleaning to **combine similar music genres**, now the genres are much more consolidated.

 Here are explainations of the components in this graphic:
 - The percentage presents the proportion of a certain genre in a given year.
 The greater the percentage is, the more dominant this genre was in that year.